Jamnica (company): History

 The tradition of Jamnica dates back to the 18th century.
 In 1772, Empress Maria Theresa sent samples of Jamnica for a chemical analysis, and Jamnica entered the registry of mineral water the same year.
 In 1823, the pharmacist Josip Mikšić conducted the first quantitative scientific analysis of Jamnička kiselica.

 The commercial use of Jamnica started on 8 October 1828, with filling of the first bottles intended for the market.
 This date is still celebrated as the Jamnica Day.
 The same year, on 18 November, pharmacist Đuro Augustin conducted the second scientific analysis of Jamnica.
 In 1830, a bathhouse and a spa, opened in Jamnica and remained in operation until 1870.
 In 1852, a new spa building was built by the famous architect from Zagreb Janko Jambrišak.

-During 1863 and 1864, the spa at Jamnica was visited by the bishop Josip Juraj Strossmayer, along with the Croatian politician Ante Starčević and the Croatian writer August Harambašić, who, during his stay, devised Jamnica’s most famous slogan:
+During 1863 and 1864, the spa at Jamnica was visited by the bishop Josip Juraj Strossmayer, along with the Croatian politician Ante Starčević and the Croatian writer August Harambašić, who, during his stay, devised Jamnica's most famous slogan:

 At the end of the 19th century, Jamnica was sold to Vilim Lovrenčić who modernized the bottling plant and organized sales in 1899.
 Mira Vrbanić and Margita Rottenbucher bought the spring in 1926.
 A new, modernized water pumping site was built in 1932.

 Jamnička kiselica was continuously produced until World War II, when the production died out.
 In 1961, Agrokombinat from Zagreb took over the springs and revitalized the production.
 In 1962, a new spring called Jamnica 62 was drilled.
-In the course of the 1964, the bottling plant was modernized and two automatic lines were set up.
+In the course of 1964, the bottling plant was modernized and two automatic lines were set up.
 On 1 August 1967, Marijan Badel company bought the Jamnička kiselica mineral water plant from Agrokombinat.
 A new spring called Janino vrelo was drilled in 1973.
 A new bottling plant was opened in 1978 at Jamnička Kiselica.

 In May 1982, the product line was extended to include new low-calorie mineral water-based beverages named Jana, which came in two refreshing flavours: lemon and orange.
-In 1986, a new mineral water-based beverage called Sprint tonic was launched and recommended to athletes and those who engage in additional physical activity.
+In 1986, a new mineral water–based beverage called Sprint tonic was launched and recommended to athletes and those who engage in additional physical activity.

 Jamnica has been operating as an independent company since 1990.
 On 7 October 1991, the Jamnica bottling plant was shelled, and the facilities, mineral water filling lines, packaging and finished products were all damaged by July 1992.